sabahat-saeed/rss-reader-php/README.md

 * Make sure you have PHP installed.

 ## ⚙️ Instructions for run this programe
-* When the program is run in the terminal it must be run as a command with parameters, for example:
+* When the program is run in the terminal it run as a command with parameters, for example:

 - php rssreader.php --output=text --sortkey=title --sortorder=DESC

-* When it is run in browser-mode it must be run with PHPs built-in development server,like this:
+* When it is run in browser-mode it run with PHPs built-in development server,like this:

 - php -S localhost:8080